scipy-conference/procbuild/README.md

 - Customize `runserver.py` to update this year's branch.
   For debugging, enable ``ALLOW_MANUAL_BUILD_TRIGGER``.
+- In the `scipy-conference/scipy_proceedings` repo: in the webhooks add a payload URL pointing to the webapp (such as `http://server.com:5000/webhook`).
+You must select only Pull Requests in the checkbox menu.
 - Install dependencies: ``pip install -r requirements.txt``
 - Fetch PRs by running `./update_prs`
 - Launch by running `runserver.py`